kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 Unfortunately, we here at PANDORA are fresh out of words, but we do have the play history of millions of users listening to  millions of different songs.

-This MapReduce job uses the listening history of our users that we have stored in a Kiji table to calculate the total number of times each song has been played.
+This MapReduce job uses the listening history of our users that we have stored in the "users" Kiji table to calculate the total number of times each song has been played.
 The result of this computation is written to a text file in HDFS.

 <div id="accordion-container">
   <h2 class="accordion-header"> SongPlayCounter.java </h2>